jeroenjanssens/poor-mans-parallel-pipelines/README.md

 ------------------------------------------------------------------------------

-# Example: Kinda like map reduce
+# Example: Using your command-line tool remotely

 Custom command-line tool that outputs sum of numbers: